GitBoi37/UCI-ChemECar-2021/README.md

 # UCIChemECar2021
-Repository created by Lance to centralize code storage and stop google docs If you don't have GitHub Desktop installed or if that's not working for whatever reason (which I would recommend if iyou're updating this code often, you basically just click a button and it synchronizes the repository on your local machine to whatever I've pushed to the server) then you can download the .zip file on the website
+Repository created by Lance to centralize code storage and stop google docs If you don't have GitHub Desktop installed or if that's not working for whatever reason (which I would recommend if iyou're updating this code often, you basically just click a button and it synchronizes the repository on your local machine to whatever I've pushed to the server) then you can download the .zip file on the website or copy paste
 If one of the arduino scripts doesn't work, specifically one using the DFRobot library, install necessary libraries Some libraries can be found in the libraries folder, some others may be required to be installed